Rome to Southern Italy

 Day 1: Rome

 Buongiorno!
 Welcome to Italy.
-Crowded with ancient ruins and religious monuments, Rome still pulses to the beat of modern life and is packed with designer shops, restaurants, cafes and exciting nightlife.
-There are no activities planned until your welcome meeting at 6 pm tonight, so you can arrive any time before then.
+Brimming with ancient ruins and religious monuments, Rome still pulses to the beat of modern life and is packed with designer shops, restaurants, cafes and exciting nightlife.
+There are no activities planned until your welcome meeting at 6 pm tonight, so you can arrive any time.
 There are so many things to do in Rome – the Colosseum, the Forum, Piazza Navona, the Spanish Steps, Via Condotti, Piazza Venezia, the Vatican City and St Peter's Basilica – so arriving early is recommended.
 Don’t forget to do as the Romans do and sip an espresso at one of the tiny streetside cafes or sample the many flavours of gelato that colour the city (Trastevere is a great spot for dining).
-For those captivated by the 'Eternal City', throw a coin into the Trevi Fountain to ensure a return visit to Rome.
+For those captivated by the Eternal City, throw a coin into the Trevi Fountain to ensure a return visit.

 Day 2: Naples / Pompeii